UK trade: April 2024

 Embed code

-Figure 2: In both value and inflation adjusted terms, imports from the EU fell in March 2024
+Figure 2: Imports increased substantially in both value and inflation adjusted terms in April 2024

 Embed code